ckrivacic/bmi219_autoencoder/README.md

 epoch 43 the loss went to nan.
 Before this, loss looked pretty normal so I'm not sure what's happening here.
 No image due to NAN loss.

-Adam seems to work about as well as RMSprop and was used for the rest of this work.
+Adam seems to work the best.
 ![Adam](default_layers/lr_0.0005.png)

 > **Q5.3) What's the effect of choosing different batch sizes?**